-Some of the guys I was with were experiencing a more mellow high, like I was, and some were out of their minds with spastic energy.
-At the time, my parents lived near a small fishing village, along a boardwalk and one by one, the louder guys trickled out there to lose their minds.
+Some of the guys I was with were experiencing a more mellow high like I was, and some were out of their minds with uncontrollable energy.
+At the time, my parents lived near a small fishing village, along a boardwalk, and one by one, the louder guys trickled out there to lose their grip on reality in public.
 Before I knew it, I was alone with only one friend, Ethan.
 We sat and talked about the things we were seeing and delightedly smiled at each other.
 I swayed to the music and he swore it was full of hidden messages.
-Eddie Vedder was the voice of Loki and Layne Staley was an intergalactic space traveler.
-Our eyes widened, sure we were unlocking the secrets to the Universe, when Jimi Hendrix’s All Along The Watchtower began to play.
+Eddie Vedder was the voice of Loki and Layne Staley was an intergalactic space traveller.
+Our eyes widened, sure we were unlocking the secrets to the Universe when Jimi Hendrix’s All Along The Watchtower began to play.
 An overhead fan blew the fronds of a potted palm against Ethan’s face, and he suddenly bolted up and exclaimed,

 “We’ve got to build a bunker.”

 I didn’t need any extra convincing.
 As the blades of the fan began to sound like a chopper above us, I leapt to grab the comforter off my brother’s bed.
-Ethan fished a tie out of my brother’s closet and tied it around his head.
+Ethan fished a tie out of my brother’s closet and tied it like a headband.
 I rolled the comforter up and used it to block off a small area in the corner of the room, under a second potted palm.
-I popped a bike helmet on my head, slipped a pen in my mouth like a smoke and crouched behind the comforter, while Ethan, with his quick thinking, put All Along The Watchtower song on repeat.
+I popped a ski helmet on my head, slipped a pen in my mouth like a smoke and crouched behind the comforter, while Ethan, with his quick thinking, put All Along The Watchtower song on repeat.

 “We’re gonna need a gun!”
 I yelled from the bunker.
 Ethan grabbed my brother’s guitar, slung it around his neck by the strap and leaped into the bunker, lowering himself behind the wall.